Children and Families Qi Garden

 Project

-Leads: Carmel Kelly, Operational Manager; Christel Corbett, Paediatric Physiotherapy Team Leader; Claudette Keay, Interim Operational Manager/Team Leader
+Leads: Carmel Kelly, Service Clinical Manager for Physiotherapy and Occupational Therapy; Christel Corbett, Paediatric Physiotherapy Team Leader; Claudette Keay, Service Manager for Therapies

 What was the problem?